Is Delta 8 THC Safe? Knowing the Side Effects of D8

 Is Delta 8 THC Addictive?

-When it comes to the way people perceive addiction, delta 8 THC isn’t addictive but rather habit-forming.
+Regarding how people perceive addiction, delta 8 THC isn’t addictive but rather habit-forming.
 Delta 8 THC doesn’t cause physical addiction, meaning your body won’t become dependent on it.

 Although we lack studies into delta 8 THC and addiction, one study suggests that cannabis can become habit-forming and cause behavioral addiction after prolonged use.